2

 4

 • This is not a useful answer.
 As an open-source hardware manufacturer myself, I can assure you that there is a market for OSHW.
 Anyway, why do you assume that someone will only design something if they can profit from it?
 Also, many OSHW devices end-up costing significantly less than their proprietary counterparts.
 That is one benefit to collaborative design, and many consumers are aware of this.
-Sep 2 at 21:24
+Commented Sep 2, 2023 at 21:24

 You asked a question; just because you don't like the answer doesn't mean it's wrong.
 If you just wanted answers you liked, you came to the wrong place.